Monknow/monknow.dev/src/pages/blog/2022-01-13_three-ways-to-work-with-asynchronism-in-node-js/index.en.md

 })
 ```

-Knowing this, we can create a `new Promise` around a function that doesn't support promises, and call the `resolve` function inside the callback.
-We will see how to do it by making a `setTimeout` function support promises chains and async/await.
+Knowing this, we can create a `new Promise` around a function that doesn't support promises, and call the `resolve` function inside its callback.
+We will see how to do it by making a `setTimeout` method support promises chains and async/await.

 ## To Promise